cheeseweasel/amz_sp_api/lib/vendor-orders-api-model/docs/VendorOrdersApi.md

 require 'vendor-orders-api-model'

 api_instance = AmzSpApi::VendorOrdersApiModel::VendorOrdersApi.new
-body = AmzSpApi::VendorOrdersApiModel::SubmitAcknowledgementRequest.new # SubmitAcknowledgementRequest |
+body = AmzSpApi::VendorOrdersApiModel::SubmitAcknowledgementRequest.new # SubmitAcknowledgementRequest | Submits acknowledgements for one or more purchase orders from a vendor.

 begin